Nullpo/menemize/README.md

 });
 ```

-Also works with Q, and all the libraries that uses the Promises/A+ spec:
+It also works with Q and all the libraries that use the Promises/A+ spec:
 ------------------------------------------------------------------------

 ```javascript